Aarhus University Seal

 Reparative Encounters: A transcontinental network for artistic research and reparative practices

-Reparative Encounters is a network that brings together artists, curators and researchers from the US Virgin Islands, Ghana, Kalaallit Nunaat and Denmark to foster exchange and artistic collaboration across these locations.
-In 2023-2024, the project will organize 3 workshops - in Nuuk, St. Croix and Kumasi - where the members will meet to share their artistic practices and interventions into colonial structures.
+Reparative Encounters is a network that brings together artists, curators and researchers from the US Virgin Islands, Ghana, Kalaallit Nunaat and Denmark, locations differently impacted by Danish colonialism.
+The aim of the network is to foster artistic collaboration across these locations.
+In 2023-2024, the project organized 3 workshops - in Nuuk, St. Croix and Kumasi - where the members met to share their artistic practices and develop new work in dialogue.

 The network builds on previous collaborations between the partners, dating back to the important event “Rethinking Nordic Colonialism” (2006) and more recently the 2017 centennial of Denmark’s sale of the Virgin Islands to the United States.
 The members are taking these previous collaborations further to strengthen transcontinental conversations between communities differently impacted by Danish colonialism but which rarely have the chance to come together and exchange experiences on their own terms of reference.

-The first meeting took place in Nuuk on August 3-5 2023, alongside Julie Edel Hardenberg’s solo exhibition “Nipangersitassaanngitsut //Those Who Can’t be Silenced, on view at the Nuuk Art Museum.
-This was the first solo exhibition of Hardenberg in Kalaallit Nunaat which showed more than two decades of work.
+The first meeting took place in Nuuk on August 3-5 2023, alongside Julie Edel Hardenberg’s solo exhibition “Nipangersitassaanngitsut //Those Who Can’t be Silenced”, on view at the Nuuk Art Museum.
+This solo exhibition by Hardenberg showed more than two decades of work.
 This first meeting included a public programme of artist talks and a film screening by the participating artists at Nuuk Art Museum.

-The exhibition brings together new works created by the network’s members, developed collaboratively and in conversation between the artists during the previous encounters in Nuuk (2023) and St. Croix (2024).
-The encounter in Kumasi will bring together the works and discussions that have developed over the past encounters, and new works produced especially for the exhibition.
-The exhibition aims to explore what happens when artists, who have been separated by coloniality, meet across different geographies.
+The exhibition brought together new works created by the network’s members, developed collaboratively and in conversation between the artists during the previous encounters in Nuuk (2023) and St. Croix (2024).
+The exhibition aimed to explore what happens when artists, who have been separated by coloniality, meet across different geographies.
 Which experiences, vocabularies and strategies resonate across different spaces, and how together they can create new horizons for repairing coloniality.

-• Caribbean Museum Center for the Arts CMCArts, St. Croix
+• Museum Center for the Arts, CMCArts, St. Croix, USVI

 • Department of Painting and Sculpture, Kwame Nkrumah University of Science and Technology, Kumasi, Ghana